 Institute of Cardiovascular Science, University of Birmingham, UK

 Joining the Meeting

-Registrations for the meeting are now open.
-Please click on the link below to be taken to the registration page.
+Registrations for the meeting is now closed.
 Details for joining the online meeting will be sent to all registered particpants shortly before the meeting.